 Mid-Plains Community College was created when three separately founded institutions were merged into one in 1975.
 One of those schools, McCook Junior College, was the oldest two-year school in Nebraska and contributed several historic buildings that are still in use today.

 Community colleges in the Cornhusker State tend to have relatively inexpensive tuition costs, but MPCC is affordable even by Nebraska standards.
-Students here paid less than $2,600 in tuition and basic fees for a 24-credit year in 2018-19, which isn't just better than the national two-year institution average by more than $1,000 -- it also beats the state average by $500.
+In-state students here paid just over $3,200 in tuition and basic fees in 2018-19.
+What's more, the school offers a number of scholarship options to help make that number even lower.

 Students here can choose among nearly 30 technical and occupational programs in subjects like emergency medical services (EMS) and classic car restoration.
 Those looking to transfer to a bachelor's program after graduation have around two dozen major subject areas available.